lanzoninicola/code-challenges/README.md

 # code-challenges
-This is the container of solutions about code challenges.
+A collection of my solutions to different coding challenges